ChronoSheets/ChronoSheets-Ruby-Client/docs/UserPayRatesApi.md

 api_instance = SwaggerClient::UserPayRatesApi.new

-user_id = 56 # Integer |
+user_id = 56 # Integer | The ID of the User for which you want to get UserHourlyRate objects

 x_chronosheets_auth = "x_chronosheets_auth_example" # String | The ChronoSheets Auth Token

 begin
-  #Get a collection of pay rates for a particular user, specified by user id
+  #Get a collection of pay rates for a particular user, specified by user id.
+Requires the 'ManageOrganisationUsers' permission.
   result = api_instance.user_pay_rates_get_pay_rates(user_id, x_chronosheets_auth)
   p result
 rescue SwaggerClient::ApiError => e